Control, cooperative, community

 This is not a recent response to a mid-pandemic, climate-crisis-riven, post-Trump, post-GFC, post-9/11 America.
 A formative book of my childhood is the 1981 young adult novel Homecoming by Cynthia Voight, telling the story of family against the world and capturing the mistrust of government and authority figures in this same fractured America.
 In the story, Momma, suffering mental illness, leaves four children in a car park, who must then find their way to extended family, eventually travelling from Connecticut to Maryland.
 The four are led by 13-year-old Dicey who rations their money on bus tickets and, memorably, on day-old donuts, and keeps them out of the control of security guards, police, social services, church leaders.
 They can only trust themselves.
 The saying it takes a village to raise a child underpins the early Danish cohousing motivation, but for those who are not approved members, the village does not provide support or care to the child, but identifies them as a problem to report to authorities.

-The family: Unconditional ties, expectation of loyalty, the source of comfort as well as pain and damage.
 While being alone requires self-sufficiency, being in a family obligates life-long dependence, mostly structured around intergenerational dynamics.
 It is hard to overstate the power of the nuclear family in culture, policy, finances, and weaponised in the housing market through bank lending practices, government subsidies, capital gains tax benefits and inheritances.
 The financial systems of family calcify the emotional ties of dependence which then reproduce the systems, and so on.

 No wonder that the next mark on this spectrum, the family of choice, feels so free; individuals sharing support, removed from the knots of obligation and intergenerational expectation.
 Family of choice is a broad category, embracing the diverse strong and weak ties of friendship.
 Unlike the intergenerational family, the needs and powers of individuals in a family of choice are more similar, so the stakes are lower, choices freer.
 There are rules (loyalty, reciprocity) but these rules are unspoken and deeply relational.